scicloj/scicloj.old.replaced-20220218/resources/templates/md/posts/2020-11-24-end-nov-2020-ds-study-meetings.md

 - **Time**: [18:00 28 Nov 2020 in UTC](https://time.is/1800_28_Nov_2020_in_UTC/)

 ### Tweaking Notespace
-- **Plan**: We will learn about Notepace from the point of view of extending and tweaking it.
+- **Plan**: We will learn about [Notespace](https://github.com/scicloj/notespace) from the point of view of extending and tweaking it.
 We will also discuss some possible directions for our next steps in building literate programming solutions.
 - **Workflow**: A talk, a discussion, and some hacking together.
 - **Facilitated by**: Daniel Slutsky
 - **Time**: [12:00 29 Nov 2020 in UTC](https://time.is/1200_29_Nov_2020_in_UTC/)